OpenAssetIO/OpenAssetIO/decisions/DR009-Locatable-content-traits.md

-A single `locatableContent` trait that holds a `location` property, whose content is determined by the options set in a `locatableContentReader` trait in the call's Context's locale.
+A single `locatableContent` trait that holds a `location` property, whose content is determined by the options set in a `locatableContentReader` trait in the caller Context's locale.

 #### Pros